TIBCOSoftware/snappy-aqp/README.md

 # snappy-aqp

-AQP and other potentially proprietary stuff
+The Approximate Query Processing Engine (AQP), off-heap storage module, security module, JNI optimized callbacks and other stuff that was previously proprietary.

 ## Quickstart for build

-Refer to this page: https://tibcosoftware.github.io/snappydata/install/building_from_source/
+This is not meant to be built independently rather as a submodule of snappydata project.
+Refer to the [build instructions](https://tibcosoftware.github.io/snappydata/install/building_from_source/).